Hospital-Management-System-Project/HospitalManagementSystem/README.md

 ## System Requirements and Constraints

 ### Operational Requirements
-- Maximum 20 patients per hospital
+- Maximum 20 patients per hospital (100 patients total across all 5 hospitals)
 - Minimum 3 doctors per hospital
-- Minimum 3 nurses per hospital
+- Minimum 5 nurses per hospital
 - Maximum 50 doctors in the entire system
 - Maximum 60 nurses in the entire system
 - Maximum 2 patients assigned per nurse
+- Each patient can have multiple attending doctors but only one primary doctor
+- Patients can only be discharged by a doctor

 ---